 Looking for some fun summer STEM activities?
 Don’t be bored at home this summer!
-Here are some of my favorite ideas to have fun with your kids while keeping them active, engaged, and exploring in STEM all summer long:
+Here are some of my favorite ideas to get active, engaged, and exploring in STEM all summer long:

 Museums and Libraries